Welcome to Conflict Journal

 Why me?

 I have experience, knowledge, and passion about these stories.
-And there's more to learn.

-I also have personal appreciation of the tough stories told from these environments in creative ways, whether that be film, movies, and documentaries; writing, design, photography, and art; music, dance, performance, and food.
+I also have personal appreciation of the stories told from these environments in creative ways, whether that be film, movies, and documentaries; writing, design, photography, and art; music, dance, performance, and food.
 This interest of mine will shine through my subscriber-only quarterly feature, where I will feature art connected to conflict.

 How do I produce my work?